Conflux-Chain/js-conflux-sdk/docs/api/Conflux.md

 ### Conflux.prototype.getAccountPendingTransactions <a id="Conflux.js/Conflux/getAccountPendingTransactions"></a>

-Return one address's pending transactions
+Return pending transactions of one account

 * **Parameters**